AsahiP/Foodspire/notes.md

 All string columns are not nullable by default.

 questions: if column input is nullable in the db, does it matter how info is passed into crud? do i have to include the info for the function?

+can't hit back to login:

+flask decorator login_required
+@login.required.app.route()
+sessions, how long you want it to exist for

+google syntax for sessions lifetime